What I’m doing now

 The weather in Vancouver is pretty terrible at the moment, but I’m still trying to get out there to shoot as often as possible.
 I’m also working on some projects that I’m very excited about.
 This will include leading some group photo walks in Vancouver (sign up to my newsletter to find out when I share the dates).
 The other big one is the launch of my online fine art print store.
 I wasn’t able to launch it in time for the holidays, but it’ll be at the start of 2025.

-Media Diet (favourites of the year)
+(favourites of the year)

 Music